aamend/ml-registry/README.md

 )
 ```

-Resulting artifact will be released to Nexus and - as such - considered as immutable across multiple environments.
+Resulting artifact will be released to nexus and - as such - considered as immutable across multiple environments.

 ![ml-version](images/model-versioned.png)